 Terms Description Reconstitution Each reconstitution involves the following: Updating the global market investable equity universe.
 Reviewing the economic segment- and country-level size segment breakpoints.
 Assigning companies to capitalization bands taking into account the buffer zones.
 Changes in index shares (free float, total shares outstanding, index-specific adjustment factor) of each constituent.
 Rebalance During each rebalancing, the following activities are undertaken: Changes in index shares (free float, total shares outstanding, index-specific adjustment factor) of each constituent.
 Addition of U.S. spin-offs/IPOs to the global markets index.
 Free Float The free float is defined as a security's outstanding shares adjusted by block ownership to reflect only truly tradable and investable shares.
-A security's outstanding shares are adjusted if an entity owns 5% or more of the security through one of the following types of block ownership: Cross-ownership-shares that are owned by other companies (including banks and life insurance companies).
+A security's outstanding shares are adjusted if an entity owns 5% or more of the security through one of the following types of block ownership.
+Cross-ownership-shares that are owned by other companies (including banks and life insurance companies).
 Government ownership-shares that are owned by governments (central or municipal) or their agencies.
 Private ownership-shares that are owned by individuals or families.
-Restricted shares-shares that cannot be traded during a certain time period.
-However, a security's outstanding shares are not adjusted for institutional investors' holdings, which include, but are not limited to, the following categories: • Custodian nominees • Trustee companies • Mutual funds • Investment companies • Pension fund holdings
+Restricted shares-shares that cannot be traded during a certain time period. holdings, which include, but are not limited to, the following categories: Custodian nominees Trustee companies Mutual funds Investment companies Pension fund holdings